Dina Blond

 Dina Blond (1 March 1887 - 1985) was a prominent member of the Jewish Labour Bund in Poland and a prolific Yiddish translator.
 She translated over 30 works of world literature into Yiddish from German, English, and Russian.

-She was born Shayne-Feygl Szapiro in Vilna, then a part of the Russian Empire.
+She was born Shayne-Feygl Szapiro in Vilna, then a part of the Russian Empire, later in Second Polish Republic.

 In the mid-1920s Blond became chairwoman of the Bund's women's organisation, the Yidisher Arbeter Froy (YAF).
 She was also editor of the women's page of the party newspaper, Folkstsaytung.